Admissions complaints procedure

 The University regularly monitors the numbers and outcomes of Complaints and reports this to internal quality assurance forums with a view to improving customer service.
 Monitoring reports will not contain any personally identifiable information.
 The University regulations for registered students contain a formal complaints procedure, which can be accessed here.

 7. Admissions feedback

 Due to the large volumes of applications the University receives, it is not possible, as a matter of routine, to provide detailed feedback to all unsuccessful applicants.
-However, we will provide general feedback to unsuccessful applicants upon written request (via KentVision/email/letter) to the Information and Admissions Operations Manager or the Head of the Recruitment and Admissions.
+However, we will provide general feedback to unsuccessful applicants upon written request (via KentVision/email) to the Admissions Team Manager, Admissions Experience Manager of Head of Admissions.

 The request for feedback should be received within thirty days of the University’s communication of the decision to reject an applicant.
 The University will normally acknowledge requests within five working days and respond to requests for feedback within twenty eight days.

 Where the application process is being handled directly by a collaborative partner, complaints should be addressed to the administering institution responsible for admissions and will be dealt with under their relevant complaints procedure.